 Several companies have included simple flash-based animation of graphs, charts, maps and even directors’ biographies.
 With upload and download speeds problematic – even with the NBN – it obviously will be some time before video inserts become commonplace.
 What else can be done?

-Those at this year’s ARA annual seminar on annual reporting picked up some handy hints on what is ‘in’ and ‘out’ from the presentations and discussion, whle FCR’s design and report production experts have additional suggestions:
+Those at this year’s ARA annual seminar on annual reporting picked up some handy hints on what is ‘in’ and ‘out’ from the presentations and discussion, while FCR’s annual report design and production experts have additional suggestions:

-An interactive pdf.
-FCR has introduced an intermediate step for companies that don’t have the budget for a web microsite but want to go beyond a bog-standard ‘dumb’ pdf of their report.
-FCR’s Creative Director, Jo Yuen, explains: “It’s a pdf on steroids that works like a website.”
-It enables the viewer with normal Acrobat reader software to navigate from a menu, or the contents list, clicking to go straight to the section they wish to examine.
+FCR has introduced an intermediate step for companies that don’t have the budget for a web microsite but want to go beyond a bog-standard ‘dumb’ PDF of their annual report.
+FCR’s Creative Director, Jo Yuen, explains: “It’s a PDF on steroids that works like a website.”
+It enables the viewer with normal Acrobat Reader software to navigate from a menu, or the contents list, clicking to go straight to the section they wish to examine.
 Links can be inserted to take the reader to a CEO interview on YouTube or detailed information, such as a case study, on the company’s website.
 It can easily be emailed and printed, and can include forms that can be filled in on screen and emailed.

 Using a cloud-based platform to simplify the process of creating, managing and publishing multiple formats from the same source.

-Erwin Groenendal, co-founder and product director of Tangelo Software, with a background at Oracle, explained using the cloud enables the one document to be published in multiple formats from the one source – eliminating mistakes that occur when different versions have to be updated in the final stages.
+Erwin Groenendal, co-founder and product director of Tangelo Software, with a background at Oracle, explained that using the cloud enables the one annual report to be published in multiple formats from the one source – eliminating mistakes that occur when different versions have to be updated in the final stages.
 It also enables each version to be released at the same time.

-Flash animation.
-With Apple iPhone and computers blocking Flash, this basic animation technology has been superceded and HTML5 is becoming more popular if you are looking to inject movement into a production, FCR’s Jo Yuen notes.
+With Apple iPhone and computers blocking Flash, this basic animation technology has been superceded and HTML5 is becoming more popular if you are looking to inject movement into annual report design, FCR’s Jo Yuen notes.

-Huge numerals.
-These have been a lazy designer’s way to spark up a tired report for almost a decade, so are losing their novelty.
-If Nicholas Felton long ago found arrestingly new ways to graph how many times he has listened to a song or how many alcoholic drinks he had per day, it is possible for our designers to create emphasis with fresh design, rather than falling back on the use of big shouting numbers.
+These have been a lazy designer’s way to spark up tired annual report design for almost a decade, so are losing their novelty.
+Nicholas Felton long ago found arrestingly new ways to graph how many times he had listened to a song or how many alcoholic drinks he had per day, so it is definitely possible for our designers to create emphasis with fresh design, rather than falling back on the use of big shouting numbers.

-The Australian Investor Relations Association (AIRA) has researched how retail investors like to receive online information in its report Electronic Communication: Preferences of Retail Investors <https://www.aira.org.au/publications/research-and-survey-reports>.
+The Australian Investor Relations Association (AIRA) has researched how retail investors like to receive online information in its report Electronic Communication: Preferences of Retail Investors.
 This probes shareholders’ preferences regarding electronic communication vehicles such as investor websites, online annual reports, webcasts and conference calls.

 Marnie Reid told how 240,000 of AMP’s 750,000 shareholders (Australia’s third largest shareholder base) now receive the online report, while it has reduced printed annual reports to 3,500.